Most older adults don’t need much help from others.

 And, if you’d like to get some extra help and guidance, then I hope you’ll consider joining me in our Helping Older Parents Membership Community!

-I’m creating this special community as a way to provide people with the ongoing support and guidance they’ve been asking me for.
-It will include the Helping Older Parents Bootcamp materials that I developed in 2018.
+I’ve created this online program as a way to provide people with the ongoing support and guidance they’ve been asking me for.

-If the Helping Older Parents Membership Community sounds interesting to you, you can sign up to get updates here.
-I’m planning to open up enrollment soon!
+If the Helping Older Parents Membership sounds like it could be helpful to you, sign up to get updates here.
+We’ll be re-opening the doors for new members soon!

-This community will include live Q&A calls, online lessons, resource lists, cheatsheets, and more, all designed to help you better connect with your older parent and better understand how you can help them.
+This unique membership includes live Q&A calls with me, help from geriatric care managers, online lessons, resource lists, cheatsheets, and more, all designed to help you better connect with your older parent, better understand how you can help them, and actually get things done.

 Otherwise, if you have any suggestions on how people can better navigate helping an older parent, or if you simply want to share thoughts on this topic, please post in the comments section below!